With no permanent fix by DACA deadline, Dreamers amp political mobilization

 Disappointed over the lack of action by the White House and Congress over the long-term fate of DACA and immigration reform, Dreamers are focusing their energies on this year's elections and mobilizing through political action.

-Back in September, President Donald Trump had marked Monday as the the last day of the Deferred Action for Childhood Arrivals, better known as DACA, program.
-The Obama-era executive action allowed young undocumented immigrants brought to the U.S. as young children to apply to work and study in the country without fear of deportation.
+In September, President Donald Trump marked March 5 as the last day of the Deferred Action for Childhood Arrivals program, better known as DACA.
+The Obama-era executive action allowed young undocumented immigrants illegally brought to the U.S. as young children to apply to work and study in the country without fear of deportation.

 But two federal judges blocked the Trump administration from rescinding the program and the U.S. Supreme Court refused to hear the government’s appeal, which expanded Dreamers’ time frame to garner congressional support for a permanent solution.